keithmburu/courses/2018-deep-learning/assignment0.md

 If there are no problems, you should get a message about using the TensorFlow backend.
 You can then type Ctrl+D to exit.

-If you were successful, the program should finish 20 epochs in a couple of minutes and report accuracy aroun 98%.
-Use output redirection to send the output of the program to a file named mnist_test.txt

 ## Part 4: Getting used to Python